Accredited Advanced Diploma in Coaching

 Overall, the client work should include coachees with a range of different issues.

-Students are expected to complete the programme within 24 months from enrolment or from the first course taken whichever is the earliest.
-However, the course can be completed in under 12 months depending upon the progress the student makes and course availability.
+Learners are expected to complete the programme within 24 months from enrolment or from the first course taken whichever is the earliest.
+However, the programme can be completed in under 12 months depending upon the progress the student makes and course availability.
 See important notice below.

 Module c) provides training related supervision.
 We also provide a limited number of group supervision forums delivered online using video and voice group calls.
 However, it is essential that regular supervision of coaching work be provided at the place of work or privately from an accredited/experienced coach or accredited coaching supervisor.
 This additional supervision is the financial responsibility of the participant.
 The supervisor will be expected to provide a report on the coaching abilities of the coach.
 It is recommended that the supervisor has an understanding of solution focused and/or cognitive behavioural coaching.
 Depending upon the accreditation route, we recommend that psychologists are supervised by BPS Chartered Psychologists (or equivalent if located outside of the UK).
 Guidance will be given regarding how to obtain a suitable supervisor.
 Visit our webpage on supervision for more guidance.

-We require that enrolled students be members of one or more approved independent professional coaching bodies or other related organisations.
+We require that enrolled learners be members of one or more approved independent professional coaching bodies or other related organisations.
 For this accredited programme we recommend the Association for Coaching.
-Other societies include European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Chartered Association of Business Administrators, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.
+Other societies include European Mentoring & Coaching Council, Chartered Institute of Personnel & Development, Institute of Leadership and Management, International Society for Coaching Psychology and/or British Psychological Society and abide by their code of ethics.

 Course attendance should be for a minimum of 90% per module.